MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-16-Types-Contracts/subpart-16.5-IndefiniteDelivery-Contracts/section-16.505.md

 (ii) The justification for an exception to fair opportunity shall be in writing as specified in paragraph (b)(2)(ii)(A) or (B) of this section.
 No justification is needed for the exception described in paragraph (b)(2)(i)(F) of this section.

-(A) *Orders exceeding $3,500, but not exceeding the simplified acquisition threshold.* The contracting officer shall document the basis for using an exception to the fair opportunity process.
+(A) *the micro-purchase threshold* The contracting officer shall document the basis for using an exception to the fair opportunity process.
 If the contracting officer uses the logical follow-on exception, the rationale shall describe why the relationship between the initial order and the follow-on is logical (*e.g.,* in terms of scope, period of performance, or value).

 (B) *Orders exceeding the simplified acquisition threshold.* As a minimum, each justification shall include the following information and be approved in accordance with paragraph (b)(2)(ii)(C) of this section: